Effective Number Theory: Counting the Identities of a Quantum State: Effective Number Theory

 \subsection{Effective Complementary Numbers}

-Due to its technical convenience, the discussion will be carried out in terms of {\em effective complementary numbers} (effective co-numbers) realized by functions\footnote{They could also be called {\em effective dual numbers} but the duality is not a central property here.}
+It turns out that there are several practical advantages to carrying out this discussion in terms of effective complementary numbers (effective co-numbers) realized by functions\footnote{They could also be called the effective dual numbers but the duality is not a central property here.}

 where $\G=\G[\P]$ are the ENFs introduced in Sec.~\ref{ssec:effnums_def}.
-We start by defining the effective co-number functions (co-ENFs), as implied by the above relationship.
+Following this route, we start by the explicit definition of effective co-number functions (co-ENFs) entailed by the above relationship.